DetectionTeamUCAS/Faster-RCNN_Tensorflow/README.md

 This project is completed by [YangXue](https://github.com/yangxue0827) and [YangJirui](https://github.com/yangJirui).
 Some relevant projects ([R<sup>2</sup>CNN](https://github.com/DetectionTeamUCAS/R2CNN_Faster-RCNN_Tensorflow)) based on this code.

-## Train on VOC 2007 trainval and test on VOC 2007 test
+## Train on VOC 2007 trainval and test on VOC 2007 test (PS.
+This project also support coco training.)
 ![1](voc_2007.gif)

 ## Comparison